-On 28 June 2019, the executive Director Mr. Xie Shikang (the chairman of the Board, the chairman of the Nomination Committee and the chairman of the Strategy and Investment Committee of the Company), Mr. Chen Wenbo, Mr. William K Villalon, and Mr. Shi Jinggang, the non-executive Director Mr. Man Hin Wai Paul, the independent non-executive Director Mr. Chong Teck Sin, Mr. Poon Chiu Kwok and Ms. Zhang Yun (the chairman of the Audit Committee of the Company) attended the 2018 annual general meeting held by the Company.
+On 30 June 2020, the executive Director Mr. Xie Shikang (the chairman of the Board, the chairman of the Nomination Committee and the chairman of the Strategy and Investment Committee of the Company), Mr. Chen Wenbo, Mr. William K Villalon, and Mr. Shi Jinggang, the non-executive Director Mr. Chen Xiaodong and Mr. Man Hin Wai Paul, the independent non-executive Director Mr. Chong Teck Sin, Mr. Poon Chiu Kwok, Mr. Jie Jing (the chairman of the Remuneration Committee) and Ms. Zhang Yun (the chairman of the Audit Committee of the Company) attended the 2019 annual general meeting held by the Company.

-On 20 December 2019, the executive Director, Mr. Chen Wenbo, Mr. Shi Jinggang and the non-executive Directors, Mr. Man Hin Wai Paul, the independent non-executive Director Mr. Chong Teck Sin, Mr. Poon Chiu Kwok, Mr. Jie Jing (the chairman of the Remuneration Committee of the Company) and Ms. Zhang Yun attended the 2019 first EGM held by the Company.
+On 30 December 2020, the executive Director, Mr. Xie Shikang, Mr. Chen Wenbo, Mr. William K Villalon, Mr. Shi Jinggang and the non-executive Directors, Mr. Man Hin Wai Paul, the independent non-executive Director Mr. Chong Teck Sin, Mr. Poon Chiu Kwok, Mr. Jie Jing and Ms. Zhang Yun attended the 2020 first EGM held by the Company.